-Together with our partner Youth Alliance via Networking we organise the Agora Project and invite ten journalists to Armenia to cover European topics from a cross-border perspective.
+Together with our partner United Youth Union (UYU) we are organising the Agora Project and inviting ten journalists to Armenia to cover European topics from a cross-border perspective.
 This blog posts the story of our organisational collaboration and also hints at which subjects we are most interested in.

 We first met on the morning Donald Trump was elected leader of the free world.
-Abishek, Vanuhi (YAN), and Felix (hostwriter) had been invited to Advocate Europe’s partner forum in Athens to meet other European NGOs and explore possibilities for collaboration.
+Abishek, Vanuhi (UYU), and Felix (Hostwriter) had been invited to Advocate Europe’s partner forum in Athens to meet other European NGOs and explore possibilities for collaboration.

 That morning we didn’t exchange the usual niceties of networking meetings, but instead dove straight in to untangling why we (and much of the world’s media) didn’t see this outcome coming.